flux-iac/tofu-controller/docs/how_to/build-and-use-a-custom-runnner-image.md

       tag: v0.16.0-rc.3
 ```

-4. Commit and push the changes to git, and confirm that the HelmRelease has been updated:
+4. Commit and push the changes to Git, and confirm that the HelmRelease has been updated:

 ```bash
 kubectl get deployments.apps -n flux-system tf-controller -o jsonpath='{.spec.template.spec.containers[*]}' | jq '.env[] | select(.name == "RUNNER_POD_IMAGE")'